As developers, it’s a challenge to pick the right color combinations for Dashboards. This guide shows the best color schemes and palettes.

 Now, let us see an example.
 The visualization shows the website traffic by source.

-Everyone knows the stacked bar chart that uses analytical software, like Google Analytics, Webmasters, or Data Studio.
+Everyone knows the stacked bar chart, which uses analytical software like Google Analytics, Webmasters, or Data Studio.

 To visualize pie charts or bar charts, create a series of colors.